 1. Check with your venue

 It's really important to speak with your wedding co-ordinator to check the venue is happy for you to have sparklers and to suggest where and when a sparkler moment might best fit into your day.
 Few couples book their wedding photographer right through to the end of their evening, so having your sparkler moment earlier in the evening will allow your photographer to help organise and capture the moment for you.
-Immediately after the wedding breakfast, just after the first dance or in when your band or DJ take a break between sets are all good times for a sparkler 'send off'.
+Immediately after the wedding breakfast, just before or after the first dance or when your band or DJ take a break between sets are all good times for a sparkler 'send off'.

 2. Choose your sparklers